Manage application attributes

-- In the confirm dialog click Yes to delete the attribute or No to cancel the delete operation.
+- In the confirm dialog box, click Yes to delete the attribute or No to cancel the delete operation.

 Modify an existing attribute

-The Edit existing Attribute dialog will be displayed.
+The Edit existing attribute dialog box appears.

 - Modify the attribute as required.

-- Click Okay to save the modified Attribute or Cancel to cancel the modification.
+- Click Okay to save the modified attribute or Cancel to cancel the modification.

 Test an attribute set

-The simulator dialog will display.
+The simulator dialog box appears.

 - Enter a value for any field that you wish to test.